ScottA38/note/README.md

 7. Create Pull Request on your own repository describing changes.
 Add manual testing scenarios for each functionality in PR.
 8. (Optional) Write unit or web tests.
 9. Send us a link to your PR.

+## Access

+### PHPMyAdmin
+	- Host: 127.0.0.1
+	- Port: 8080

+	How to log into PHPMyAdmin screen:
+		 - Go to PHPMyAdmin login screen
+		 - Enter 'db' as the 'hostname'
+		 - Enter username and password as specified in docker-compose.yml